transifex/transifex-swift/README.md

 The Transifex SDK CLI tool also contains an experimental option in its `pull` command.

-By default the tool will genearate the `txstrings.json` file for use with the default initialization of the SDK.
+By default, the tool will generate the `txstrings.json` file for use with the default initialization of the SDK.
 If the `--export-type bundle` option is provided to the `pull` command, then the tool will instead generate a `tx.bundle` container that developers can bundle together in their app, in the same way as